philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 ## Task \#1: Add Existing Table

 1. Click to open your **Campus Management** solution you just created.
+Currently it has no contents.

 2. Click **Add Existing** and select **Table**.